Wednesday, August 29, 2012

 Beach on the Seine.
 Sand is brought in for July and August

 ...
-Notre Dame Cathedral is just across the Pont d'Arcole ... continuing on across the Seine again, over Petit Pont to the Latin Quarter, past the Sorbonne and swinging to the right is the spectacular Luxembourg Gardens.
+Notre Dame Cathedral is just across the Pont d'Arcole ...
+Continuing on across the Seine again, over Petit Pont to the Latin Quarter, past the Sorbonne and swinging to the right, is the spectacular Luxembourg Gardens.

 On most days we breakfasted in and planned our day.
 Lunches were usually le picnique with a fresh baguette, cheese and paté, fruit and wine.
-There are so many great parks in Paris that lend themselves perfectly for this kind of casual lunch.
+There are so many great parks in Paris that lend themselves perfectly to this kind of casual lunch.
 Somehow this doesn't really work on park benches in cities back home.

-Even with the summer crowds there are always chairs available to relax on at the Tuilleries.
+Even with the summer crowds, there are always chairs available to relax on at the Tuilleries.

 The home of the famous author looks out over the southeast corner of Place des Vosges.
 In the painting below, Quasimodo abducts Esmeralda.